Duke Blue Devils softball: Year-by-year record

-Top Player Statistics
+Top player statistics

-Duke softball boasts several standout athletes who have made significant contributions to the team’s success.
-Among them, Ana Gold has been a pivotal player, starting at third base in all 59 games of the 2023 season.
+Duke softball boasts of several standout athletes who have made significant contributions to the team's success.
+Among them, Ana Gold has been an important player, starting at third base in all 59 games of the 2023 season.
 She showcased her power by hitting .313 with 19 home runs, 56 RBIs, and 10 stolen bases.
-Additionally, pitcher Jala Wright has established herself as one of the top arms in college softball, earning recognition for her performances, especially during the Durham Regional, where she pitched 13.2 innings to help the Blue Devils advance to the Super Regionals.
-Cassidy Curd and D'Auna Jennings also made the prestigious Softball America’s Top 100 Player List, highlighting the depth of talent on the Duke roster.
+Also, their pitcher Jala Wright has established herself as one of the top arms in college softball, earning recognition for her performances, especially during the Durham Regional, where she pitched 13.2 innings to help the Blue Devils advance to the Super Regionals.
+Cassidy Curd and D'Auna Jennings also made the Softball America's Top 100 Player List.